malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 ### Why Machine Learning

-- Why is a Machine Learning approach more suitable?
+There are a range of parameters which can be used to identify a particular structure within a simulation.
+In the field of self assembly @Keys2011 describe six;

+a.
+Point matching,
+b. shape histogram,
+c. shape distributions,
+d. harmonic descriptors,
+e. shape context, and
+f. lightfield descriptor.

+To accurately describe the similarity of one structure to another many of these different descriptors can be used, resulting in a multi-dimensional description of a configuration.
+The question then becomes,
+which structure is this closest to?

+Using existing data for hypothesis testing has been within the realm of statistical analysis for hundreds of years. @Stigler1986 However, statistical approaches like ANOVA are problematic in high dimensional space.
+This is where machine learning can really improve on these existing methods.

+Machine learning is becoming widely used within materials science [@Mueller2016;@Vasudevan2019] used for applications including;

+- detection of crystal structures, [@Spellings2018;@Carrasquilla2017;@Boattini2018]
+- characterisation of amorphous materials, [@Ballard2016;@Ballard2017]
+- prediction of material properties, [@Hansen2013;@Hansen2015;@Pilania2013;@McDonagh2019] and
+- the development of interatomic potentials. [@Snyder2012]

+A recent example relevant to this thesis is the development of a novel amorphous alloy [@Ren2018] where machine learning sped up the process nearly 1000 times.
+Another example of the power of machine learning is a study finding the best glass formers, in which the entire experiment was automated, [@Meenakshisundaram2019] requiring no human intervention.

+- Large datasets we don't fully understand
+- lots of fitting parameters which are hand tuned

+### Machine learning for crystal detection

 - Alternative is human decision
 - Other methods of crystal detection
     - Typically reduce to a single parameter
     - Reflect the relationships which are important in that crystal structure
     - Still require a decision to be made about what values are crystalline and which values are liquid
     - Even in these cases a machine learning methodology can be used to determine the optimal value to differentiate the two groups.
 - Most of the methods for crystal detection focus on a very small subset of crystal structures
     - FCC
     - BCC
     - Hexagonal
     - Ice
 - We have spent a long time developing these algorithms
     - List some different methods
     - Early methods
     - Later methods with higher accuracy
 - Molecular crystal structures are complex
     - Spending 30 years developing each method is untenable
     - Need something which is transferable between systems
 - Take the work of the past 30 years developing methods of detecting crystals
     - use it for finding features
     - complex combination of different features, giving results better than any individual feature.

 - Want to know which structures are present within the data
     - great diversity of complex structures